-To start, we’ll first cover how passwords are stored in Memberium for ActiveCampaign version…
+To start, we’ll first cover how passwords are stored in Memberium for ActiveCampaign.

-First of all, you’ll need [memb_lost_password] shortcode.
+First, you’ll need the [memb_lost_password] shortcode.

-Now, the user needs to click on the link and a page like on the screenshot below should open.
-In there, user can set the new password he wants to use.
-Once saved, new password will be users main password which he can use to login into the site.
+Now, the user needs to click on the link and a page like the one below will open.
+From there, the user can set the new password they want to use.
+Once saved, the new password will be the only password which can be used to login into the site.